ROCm/MIOpen/doc/src/perfdatabase.md

 **DB_CLEAN (5)**

 Use with care.
 MIOpen **removes** optimized values related to given _problem configuration_ from the User PerfDb.
-Auto-tune is blocked, even is explicitly requested.
+Auto-tune is blocked, even if it is explicitly requested.
 System PerfDb left intact.

 ### MIOPEN_FIND_ENFORCE_SCOPE

 This variable allows for limiting the scope of `MIOPEN_FIND_ENFORCE`, so that only forward, backward data or backward weights convolutions will be affected.
-Both symbolic and numeric values are supported, as shown below.
+Both symbolic (case-insensitive) and numeric values are supported, as shown below.

 **ALL (1)** `MIOPEN_FIND_ENFORCE` affects all convolutions.
 This is the default.